rceuls/BlazingFreezer/README.md

 ## Developing/running the project

 You need .NET Core SDK (3.1.x) for compiling and running the project.
 In the future deploys will be simplified (probably using Docker), but for now you need to run each project separately (via `dotnet watch run`) in it's own subfolder.
-You also need a mongodb database; a `docker-compose.yml` with some data is provided in the root folder of the project.
+You also need a PostgreSQL database; a `docker-compose.yml` is provided.
+Do not forget to run the migrations inside the API folder.